pustoFrankYang/HanPolyJS/README.md

 # HanPolyJS

 HanPoly with pure react (no independent backend)

+Whereby you can search Chinese characters (Unicode alias: Han) (CJKV Unified Ideographs) and some of their romanization (Middle Chinese pinyin (by `polyhedron`), pinyin, jyutping, Japanese romaji etc.)

 It can now be accessed on: https://hanpoly.on.fleek.co/